Have you often copied something but when you tried to paste it you realized that you copied over it?

 First off, iClip was designed to be accessed as simply as the Mac’s Dock is.
 Just move your cursor to the side of the screen and iClip pops out for instant use.

-Click on the arrows attached to each bin to copy & paste to and from your documents with just 1-click.
+- Click on the arrows next to each bin to copy & paste to/from your documents with just 1-click.

 If you appreciate meticulous design and solid UI then you’ll love iClip.